kaomao1234/kaomao1234/README.md

 - My name is: **Boripat Sankaew**
 - I'm currently studying at the Faculty of Engineering.
-- ‍⚕️ I'm interested in frontend development.
+- ‍⚕️ I'm interested in frontend.
 - email: boripats63@nu.ac.th , sankaew44@gmail.com

 **My web(No backend)**